zdravkov/kendo-docs/api/wrappers/jsp/stockchart/valueaxisitem-title.md

     </kendo:stockChart-valueAxisItem-title>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:stockChart-valueAxisItem-title-border

 The border of the title.

-More documentation is available at [kendo:stockChart-valueAxisItem-title-border](/api/wrappers/jsp/stockchart/valueaxisitem-title-border).
+More documentation is available at [kendo:stockChart-valueAxisItem-title-border](stockchart/valueaxisitem-title-border).

 #### Example

     <kendo:stockChart-valueAxisItem-title>
         <kendo:stockChart-valueAxisItem-title-border></kendo:stockChart-valueAxisItem-title-border>
     </kendo:stockChart-valueAxisItem-title>